neo-project/neo-dev-portal/tutorials/2022-02-09-neow3j-nep17/index.md

 You can set a constant value for the contract by using `final` variables.
 These values are always loaded when the contract is called and cannot be changed once the contract is deployed.

-> Note: The owner of this NEP-17 example contract is fixed as you can see below it is a `final` variable.
+> Note: The owner of this NEP-17 example contract is fixed (i.e., it is a `final` variable).
 If you intend to provide a functionality to change such a variable, you should not store it as a `final` variable.
 Rather, you would store it as a value in the storage, that you then can change through a method.

 -